flowx-ai-external/android-template-app/Readme.md

 4. **Theme configuration**

-   Specify the theme to be applied during process rendering.
+   Specify the workspace and the theme to be applied during process rendering.

    - **File**: `app/src/main/kotlin/ai/flowx/external/android/template/app/screens/StartProcessScreen.kt`
-   - **Action**: Locate the `FlowxSdkApi.getInstance().setupTheme` method call.
+   - **Action**: Locate the `Flowx.getInstance().setupTheme` method call.

        - To use a remote theme, set the `themeUuid` parameter to the corresponding UUID string
        - If `themeUuid` is left empty, the SDK will attempt to load a theme from the local `assets` folder specified by `fallbackThemeJsonFileAssetsPath`.
 Ensure this file (e.g., `theme/some_theme.json`) exists in `app/src/main/assets/` if you intend to use a fallback.

     ```kotlin title="app/src/main/kotlin/ai/flowx/external/android/template/app/screens/StartProcessScreen.kt"
-    // TODO SETUP: configure your theme here by adding the `themeUuid` and/or `fallbackThemeJsonFileAssetsPath`
+    // TODO SETUP: configure your theme here by adding the `workspaceUuid`,  the `themeUuid` and/or `fallbackThemeJsonFileAssetsPath`
-    FlowxSdkApi.getInstance().setupTheme(
+    Flowx.getInstance().setupTheme(
+        workspaceUuid = "your_workspace_id",
-        themeUuid = "", // when empty, no theme will be downloaded and will fallback to the theme specified in the `fallbackThemeJsonFileAssetsPath` parameter, if any
+        themeUuid = "your_theme_id", // when empty, no theme will be downloaded and will fallback to the theme specified in the `fallbackThemeJsonFileAssetsPath` parameter, if any
         fallbackThemeJsonFileAssetsPath = "theme/some_theme.json", // when null, no fallback will be used
     ) {
         // ...